 Fees are necessary to cover the expenses of operating a high-quality, first-class facility.
 The University was conscientious to keep the fee as low as possible so that the Center can operate effectively while still being affordable for students.
 The Financial Aid Office will be able to include it in students' budgets; by doing so, students who demonstrate financial need and apply for financial aid by the priority deadline should be awarded enough financial aid to cover the cost of the fee.

 This refers to implementing environmentally friendly and sustainable systems in the design, construction and operation of the new Center.
-The UH Hilo Student Life Center will become only the second structure on the Big Island to be rated using the LEED (Leadership in Energy and Environmental Design) system.
-The Center was originally designed for silver certification under this system, but there is growing optimism that it will become the island's first building to be certified as a gold building.
+The UH Hilo Student Life Center is rated using the LEED (Leadership in Energy and Environmental Design) system.
+The Center was originally designed for silver certification under this system.
 To achieve this certification, the construction team has worked hard at incorporating environmentally friendly practices such as recycling waste, utilizing day lighting to reduce dependency on electricity, installing energy efficient air conditioning, and using renewable and locally produced materials.
-Read more about the green design and construction of the Center here.

-The planning and initial design for the UH Hilo Student Life Center began about a decade ago.
+The planning and initial design for the UH Hilo Student Life Center began in the early 2000’s.
 UH Hilo student leaders became heavily involved by actively lobbying the State Legislature for design funds in 2001 and for construction funds in 2004.
 They were ultimately successful in obtaining funds for design and construction of the state-of-the-art building.
 These dedicated and committed student leaders believed strongly in the need for a recreational center on campus.
-All of the construction costs have come from the Hawaii State Government.
+All of the construction costs came from the Hawaiʻi State Government.

 Yes!
-Much of the Center will be run and operated by paid student employees.
-The Center will need students with a broad range of skills, such as lifeguarding, personal training, and office skills.
-Working at the Center will be an excellent opportunity to gain valuable work experience while helping to pay for your expenses at the same time.
-Positions have been advertised through the online student employment system and applications are now being accepted.
+Much of the Center is run and operated by paid student employees.
+The Center needs students with a broad range of skills, such as lifeguarding, personal training, and office skills.
+Working at the Center is an excellent opportunity to gain valuable work experience while helping to pay for your expenses at the same time.
+Positions are advertised through the Student Employment & Cooperative Education (SECE) Job Search portal and applications are now being accepted.
 In addition to paid jobs for students, there may also be opportunities to volunteer at the Center.

-Plans are to offer a diverse range of programs and activities that will appeal to the broadest range of students.
-Students will be able to participate individually or in groups, in structured or unstructured activities, and in low-impact or high-impact activities.
-Even if you don't like to workout, the Center will be a great place to hang out, cool off with a leisurely swim in the pool, sunbathe on the pool deck while relaxing or studying, have a snack, cruise the internet, or meet friends.
+We offer a diverse range of programs and activities that will appeal to a broad range of students.
+Students may participate individually or in groups, in structured or unstructured activities, and in low-impact or high-impact activities.
+Even if you don't like to workout, the Center is a great place to hang out, cool off with a leisurely swim in the pool, sunbathe on the pool deck while relaxing or studying, have a snack, cruise the internet, or meet friends.

-- Mr. Timothy Moore, Director of the Student Life Center
+- Contact Mr. Timothy Moore , Director of the Student Life Center